Father and son hiking down to beach

 Olives

-Museums With a Difference
+Museums with a difference

 Being quiet for hours and looking at pictures that adults have painted for adults?
 Children don’t need to worry about that happening in the Lychnostatis Museum.
 The open-air museum in the north of the island resembles a large garden where traditional farmhouses invite you to dream.
 Which fairy tale character might have lived here?
 Children also learn about how olive oil used to be pressed and which animals and plants belonged in each house.
 They can also run around a little bit while their parents delve into the artistic or ethnographic collection.
 There is plenty of space, and the museum café offers exceptional almond and cinnamon drinks to try.